ZxFallenAngel/ProjectXYZ/README.md

 move the mod/client to your mods folder

-* for PoJavLauncher - Android/data/net.kdt.pojavlaunch/files/.minecraft/mods - you may need to ENABLE 'SHOW HIDDEN FILES'!!
+* for PoJavLauncher - Android/data/net.kdt.pojavlaunch/files/.minecraft/mods - you may need to ENABLE 'SHOW HIDDEN FILES'!! if using ZArchiver :D

 * for linux - home/.minecraft/mods